 If your family has a situation that you feel is not accurately reported on the FAFSA, let us know.
 Each family's situation is unique and will be evaluated on a case-by-case basis by a counselor.

 We will review your special circumstances after all requested documentation is submitted.
 Files are reviewed in the order in which they are completed.
-The review process can take 6-8 weeks (longer during peak processing times, such as spring and summer).
+The review process can take six to eight weeks, or longer during peak processing times, such as spring and summer.
 You can speed up the process by making sure that all requested documentation is submitted in a timely manner.

 Tuition exchange may not be used for any study abroad programs regardless of the semester.